Discover all of the latest Dream Cottages discount codes, voucher codes and offers for February 2024 right here! Offering...

 The monkeys and apes are rescued and brought back to Monkey World in Wareham, where they are given space, love and a permanent, stable home.
 With a large adventure playground for the kids to enjoy once they have visited all the animals, this is a fantastic day out for the whole family.

-Putlake Adventure Farm is a real working farm, replete with animals, tractor rides, outdoor play, indoor soft play, pedal go-karts, trampolines, birds, a pet centre and tea and cake!
 As the only adventure farm and soft play area in Swanage, Putlake Adventure Farm is the perfect venue for children’s parties and family-friendly days out.
+Whilst in Swanage, why not check out our blog: 11 of the Best Restaurants in Swanage.

 Abbotsbury Swannery is the only managed colony of nesting mute swans in the world.
 You can walk through all the darling cygnets and watch them being fed.
 A beautiful way to spend the afternoon!
 Open every day from 10am to 5pm, Abbotsbury Swannery is definitely one of the best things to do in Dorset and a perfect day out for all.

-Beautiful gardens and an animal park, what could be more perfect for a family day out!
+Beautiful gardens, an animal park and free entry – what could be more perfect for a family day out!
 Kingston Maurward Gardens and Animal Park is a stunning setting for a day amongst nature.
 The gardens were created between 1915 and 1922.
 They are beautiful and intimate with lovely defined sections with their own features within.

 Visit the Weymouth Sea Life Adventure Park and experience a fantastic adventure above and below the ocean.
-With over 1000 fascinating creatures to observe, an underground sea world, attractions and rides, the whole family will be completely entertained in this lovely traditional seaside town.
+With over 1000 fascinating creatures to observe, an underground sea world, attractions and splash pool, the whole family will be completely entertained in this lovely traditional seaside town.

 The Oceanarium is a Bournemouth aquarium, full of amazing creatures, daily animal talks and interactive creature experiences.
 You will always be excited at being face-to-face with a shark, no matter what age you are!